brendanhasz/probflow/Sketch.md

     so will have to have .built and .built_model attribs which are None until build() is called Each class will also have to have a .fit() method too (maybe can be implemented in BaseModel class which all inherit from)

-Behind the scenes bk turns stuff like
+Behind the scenes probflow turns stuff like
     Normal(Dense(...), Normal(...))
 into
     tfd.Normal(tfp.DenseFlipout(...)(x_in), tfd.Normal(...).sample())